Arkazix/PyAutoDock/README.md

 # PyAutoDock
-A auto generate dock for python.
+A auto generate documentation for python script.